The Devil Is a Part-Timer! season 2

-The Devil Is a Part-Timer! is a 2013 Japanese anime series based on the light novels of the same name written by Satoshi Wagahara.
+The Devil Is a Part-Timer! is a Japanese anime television series based on the light novels of the same name written by Satoshi Wagahara.
 A second season was announced at Kadokawa's Light Novel Expo on March 6, 2021, with the main cast reprising their roles.
 The second season, titled The Devil Is a Part-Timer!!, is animated by 3Hz, with Daisuke Chikushi directing, Ydai Iino designing the characters, Yoshihiro Takeda serving as chief animation director and the rest of the staff returning from the first season.
-The second season premiered between July 14 and September 29, 2022, on Tokyo MX and BS11.
+The second season premiered between July 14 and September 29, 2022, on Tokyo MX and BS11 and simultaneously released on Disney+'s Star content hub in Japan.
 The opening theme is "With" by Minami Kuribayashi, while the ending theme is "Mizukagami no Sekai" (水鏡の世界) by Marina Horiuchi.

+A sequel was announced following the conclusion of the second season.
+It was later confirmed to be the second part of Season 2, which aired from July 13 to September 28, 2023.
+The opening theme is "Hikari no Nai Machi" (光のない街) performed by nano.RIPE, while the ending theme is "Bloomin" performed by Liyuu.